rhernandvel/ViromeXplore/README.md

 The workflows are implemented in [Nextflow](https://www.nextflow.io/), and additionally only [Docker](https://www.docker.com/) or [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/quick_start.html) are needed to run ViromeXplore.
 Installation and usage details are provided below.

-## :books: Dcoumentation and Tutorial
+## :books: Documentation and Tutorial

 You can find the complete **documentation** and a **tutorial** on our [Read the Docs site](https://viromexplore.readthedocs.io).